seniorjoinu/ic-cron/README.md

 to send the message again.

 So, basically it uses a weird infinite loop to eventually wake the canister up to do some work.

+## Limitations

+1. Right now `ic-cron` doesn't support canister upgrades, so all your queued tasks will be lost.
+This is due to a limitation in `ic-cdk`, which doesn't support multiple stable variables at this moment.
+Once they do, I'll update this library, so it will handle canister upgrades gracefully.
+If you really want this functionality right now, you may try to serialize the state manually using `get_cron_state()` function.

+2. Since `ic-cron` can't pulse faster than the consensus ticks, it has an error of ~2s.
+So make sure you're not using a `duration_nano` interval less than 3s, otherwise it won't work as expected.

 ## API